akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 		* `drawInfos`: array of definitions for drawing components of the geometry.
 Each element of the array has the following members:
 			* `name`: the name of the model component.
 Note that only model components referenced in the drawInfo array will be included in the final model.
 			* `distanceRange`: array of two floats for the minimum and maximum distance to draw at.
 Defaults to `[0, 3.402823466e38]`.
 			* `modelLists`: array of objects describing the lists to draw the model with the shader and material to draw with.
+This may be an explicitly empty list when used only for cloning.
 Each element of the array has the following members:
 				* `shader`: te name of the shader to draw with.
 This may be set to `null` if the model is only used for cloning.
 				* `material`: the name of the material to draw with.
 This may be set to `null` if the model is only used for cloning.
 				* `list`: the name of the item list to draw the model with.
 This may be set to `null` if the model is only used for cloning.